-Environmental assessments and investigations conducted on the Site concluded that there are impacted soils across the facility due to the property's former use.
+Environmental assessments and investigations conducted on the Site concluded that there are impacted soils across the Site due to the former uses and the presence of impacted urban fill.
 A Previous Phase II Environmental Site Assessment (ESA) identified site soils that have been impacted with metals and polycyclic aromatic hydrocarbon (PAH) related compounds.
-Historical use of the property and previous environmental investigations suggest petroleum, solvent and PCB impacts may also exist at the property.
+Historical use and previous environmental investigations suggest petroleum, solvents and PCB impacts may also exist at the Site.